OPS-E2E-PPE/VBA-Docs/api/Access.Application.FollowHyperlink.md

 By using the **FollowHyperlink** method, you can follow a hyperlink that doesn't exist in a control.
 This hyperlink may be supplied by you or by the user.
 For example, you can prompt a user to enter a hyperlink address in a dialog box, and then use the **FollowHyperlink** method to follow that hyperlink.

-You can use the _extrainfo_ and _method_ arguments to supply additional information when navigating to a hyperlink.
+Use the _extrainfo_ and _method_ arguments to supply additional information when navigating to a hyperlink.
 For example, you can supply parameters to a search engine.

-You can use the **[Follow](Access.Hyperlink.Follow.md)** method to follow a hyperlink associated with a control.
+Use the **[Follow](Access.Hyperlink.Follow.md)** method to follow a hyperlink associated with a control.

 ## Example